Image of a book with gold dust coming from it

-Do you work in school liaison, student recruitment, or widening participation?
+Do you work in student recruitment, widening participation, schools liaison, marketing, or marketing?

-The UniTasterDays Practitioners' Guide 2025 is a new online resource filled with valuable advice, guidance, and practical exercises designed to support university practitioners in their work with schools and colleges.
+The UniTasterDays Practitioners' Guide is a collection of over 40 articles filled with valuable advice, guidance, and case studies designed to support university practitioners in their student recruitment activity.

-It also offers a platform for you to share your own wisdom with fellow school liaison practitioners working in the sector.
-Unlike our Parent, Student, and Teacher Guides, this brochure is intended to support practitioners just like you!
+It also offers a platform for you to share your own wisdom with fellow university practitioners working in the sector.
+Unlike our Student, Parent, and Teacher Guides, this brochure is intended to support practitioners just like you!

 Do you have an engaging classroom activity to share?
 Maybe a strategy to manage a disruptive school group?
+A marketing tool or tactic to build relationships with influencers?
 Or perhaps an innovative addition to a taster day?

 If so, we’d love you to write for us!